 Johnson v.
 State Farm (Michigan Court of Appeals rejected State Farm's "statute of limitations" defense); and

 Smith v.
-State Farm (regarding to a policyholder's right to have the amount and scope of his or her loss decided by a neutral appraisal panel, rather than the insurance company).
+State Farm (Federal Court ruled that policyholder has a right to have the amount of his or her loss decided by a neutral appraisal panel, rather than by the insurance company).

 Since 2012, he has run McCray Law Office.
 Unlike many firms, McCray Law Office exclusively represents property owners, never the insurance company.

 Doug began attending the Wayne State University Law School in 1992, while working full time in a biotechnology laboratory.
 At WSU, he served as a Note and Comment Editor for the Wayne Law Review and was awarded the Ira J. Spoon Award (for outstanding writing on a land use topic).
 After graduating, Doug earned the second highest score in Michigan on the July 1996 Multistate Bar Exam.